FF-GardenFn/codeviz/docs/README.md

 - `codeviz analyze_embeddings`: Analyze semantic similarity between files based on their embeddings.
 - `codeviz similarity_to_prompt`: Convert a similarity report to a markdown prompt for use with LLMs.

-For detailed information about each command and its options, refer to the [Commands](../README.md#commands) section in the main README.
+For detailed information about each command and its options, please refer to the [Commands](../README.md#commands) section in the main README.

 ## Use Cases